In this article

 The MACD is a favoured tool among traders for several reasons:

-1. Combination of Trend and Momentum Analysis: The MACD provides insights into both the trend direction and the magnitude of market momentum, making it a two-in-one indicator.
+1. Combination of Trend and Momentum Analysis: The MACD indicator gives you a read on where the trend is heading and how strong the momentum behind it is.

 How to Use the MACD